SepehrCodeHarmony/Ubuntu-proxy-update-automation/README.md

 in order to answer I have this approach:

 ## 1. ```/etc/proxy.conf```
-- It dose nothing by itself, the file just notes what is the ip and port that your **VPN/PROXY** is listening on
+- It does nothing by itself, the file just notes what is the ip and port that your **VPN/PROXY** is listening on

 for example:
 ```bash